Stormont Recalled as SEN Summer Schemes U-Turn Sparks Political Row

 Background

 Special educational needs summer schemes provide structured activities and support for children with complex needs during the school holidays, offering respite for families and continuity of care for children who can struggle with unstructured time.
-The Education Authority's decision to cancel the schemes prompted immediate and intense criticism from parents, disability organisations, and politicians across the political spectrum.
+The schemes are a lifeline for many families across Northern Ireland, particularly those caring for children with severe autism, physical disabilities, or complex medical needs who require specialist support that cannot be replicated at home.

 Key Developments

-The Alliance Party led a recall petition supported by Sinn Fein, the SDLP, and the TUV, forcing the Assembly back from its Easter break to debate the issue.
+The Alliance Party led a recall petition supported by Sinn FΓ©in, the SDLP, and the TUV, forcing the Assembly back from its Easter break to debate the issue.
 The Education Minister and Health Minister subsequently confirmed that a solution had been secured, with the Department of Health providing nursing support at every summer scheme location.
 Ministers apologised to families for the distress caused by the initial cancellation and subsequent U-turn.

 Why It Matters